Candace Owens claims Erika Kirk is going through "Meghan Markle syndrome" as she asks for privacy after posting Charlie Kirk’s casket on Instagram

 "Objectively, I agree with what she's saying, but subjectively... this is going to be read as Meghan Markle syndrome, where you want privacy when you want it, and you want publicity when you want it.
 It just doesn't work that way."

-Then, Candace brings up an example from the reality TV show, Real Housewives, to highlight that one can't expect to keep their personal lives present after parading it in public.
+Then, Candace brought up an example from the reality TV show, Real Housewives, to highlight that one can't expect to keep their personal lives present after parading it in public.
+She said:

 "In the matter of Erika Kirk, this is the same person who had somebody record over Charlie Kirk's casket.
 That was not our business, truly... there is some credence to the claim that everybody grieves differently...
 But the decision to publish that - you crying over your husband's casket - and to publish that on Instagram was made by Erika, and we can watch that."